Value prediction problems arise in a number of ways:

 TD(0) is a stochastic approximation algorithm.
 If it converges, then it must converge to a function \(\hat{V}\) such that the expected temporal difference given \(\hat{V}\):

-\[F \hat{V} (x) \overset{def}{=} \mathbb{E} [R_{t+1} + \gamma \hat{V}(X_{t+1}) - \hat{V}(X_t) \mid X_t = x]\]
+\[F \hat{V} (x) \overset{def}{=} \mathbb{E} [R_{t+1} + \gamma \hat{V}(X_{t+1}) - \hat{V}(X_t) \mid X_t = x]\]is zero at least for all states that are sampled infinitely often.

 A simple calculation shows that \(F \hat{V} = T \hat{V} - \hat{V}\), where \(T\) is the Bellman-operator underlying the MRP considered. \(F \hat{V} = 0\) has a unique solution.
 Thus, if TD(0) converges then it must converge to \(V\).